FoxinTale/Modpack-Installer/README.md

 - installOptions : 463
 - osDetect : 136
 - RoundedPanel : 56
-- Updater : 121
+- Updater : 122
-- websiteReader : 133
+- websiteReader : 138
-- Total lines of code : 1751
+- Total lines of code : 1754

+##### What is the "Other projects" folder?
+This is, as it says.
+The smaller components that I made on their own to verify that they work on their own, before combining into this.
+It is how I decided to go about this project.
+Feel free to look at each one to see how it works.

 #### To do list:
 - Optimize the code, if possible.
 - Document the source code.
 - Bug fix as needed.
-- Put sources for the code I gathered from various places around the internet.
+- Possibly put sources for the code I gathered from various places around the internet, if I get bored enough.